 |Middle East and Africa||Bahrain||Qatar|

 - (Note 1) Japan and Indonesia have the diplomatic and official visa exemption arrangements for diplomatic or official passport holders since July 20, 2016.
 On reciprocal basis, visa is exempted for 30 days.
 Those who intend to stay for a period exceeding 30 consecutive days will be required to obtain a visa.

 - (Note 2) Japan and Mongolia have the diplomatic visa exemption arrangements for diplomatic Passport holders since November 15, 2016.
 On reciprocal basis, visa is exempted for 30 days for Mongolian diplomatic passport holders who intend to stay as “Temporary Visitor”.

 - (Note 3) Japan and Georgia have the diplomatic visa exemption arrangements for diplomatic passport holders since June 1, 2015.
 On reciprocal basis, visa is exempted for 90 days.
 Those who intend to stay for a period exceeding 90 consecutive days will be required to obtain a visa.

 |France||Serbia (Note 4)|

 |North America||Canada||The United States of America (Note 5, except for those who visit Japan for official purpose)|

 |Latin America and the Caribbean||Argentina||El Salvador|

-- (Note1) For nationals of Barbados and Lesotho, visas are not required only for holders of a Machine-Readable Passport (MRP) or an e-Passport in compliance with ICAO standards.
-Those who do not hold an MRP or an e-Passport are advised to obtain a visa in advance as such travelers may be subject to strict examination and may be refused entry to Japan.
+- (Note 6) For nationals of Barbados and Lesotho, visas are not required only for holders of a Machine-Readable Passport (MRP) in compliance with ICAO standards.
+Those who do not hold an MRP are advised to obtain a visa in advance as such travelers may be subject to strict examination and may be refused entry to Japan.